Pittsburgh: A Geek History

 Jack Kerouac and the Pittsburgh Plymouths

-Many cross-country travelers have passed through Pittsburgh, including Beat writer Jack Kerouac, who featured the city in a fantasy baseball league and served as both manager and player.
+Many cross-country travelers have passed through Pittsburgh, including Beat writer Jack Kerouac, who featured the city in a fantasy baseball league in which he served as team manager.

 Jackie Ormes and African American Comic Strips